 The vast majority of our municipal leases contain what is called “non-appropriation of funds” language.
 Non-appropriation (aka “funding out”) language makes the payment of the lease subject to the availability of funds in each budget year.

-If the funds to pay a municipal lease are not available in any subsequent budget year, for any legal reason, the government entity has the legal prerogative to return the equipment to our bank and terminate the lease.
+If the funds are not available in any subsequent budget year, for any legal reason, the government entity has the legal prerogative to return the equipment and terminate the municipal lease.

-For most jurisdictions, this is the difference between a incurring debt and incurring an expense.
+For most jurisdictions, this is the difference between taking on debt and incurring an expense.

 We’ve Got You Covered!

-Do You Have Municipal Leasing vs. Debt Questions?
+Do You Have Municipal Leasing Expense vs. Debt Questions?

 (Using your phone?
 Click to call!
 Press ext.
-15 for Municipal — Lease vs. Debt )
+22 )